hidena39/582-creature-in-nature/README.md

 There are

-- Userinputs for newly found creature
+- User inputs for newly found creature
 - Copy to clipboard button
 - Radio buttons to sort the creatures by their category
-- Show/hide detail card button
+- Show/hide creature detail button
-- Delete card button
+- Delete creature button

 ## To do list